 NOTE: If you are a student graduating or an employee leaving the year of your project application, you must have a plan for who will take over the project in your absence.
-Let us know in your application.
+Let us know this in your application.

-Applications must be completed on-line and will only be accepted through our website.
+Applications must be completed online through AwardForce.

 Funding is available up to $5,000 per project.
 Projects must submit a detailed budget request along with the application outlining how the funds will be used.

-Expenses that will not be approved for McMaster Okanagan Special Project Funding include and are not limited to:
+Expenses that will NOT be approved for McMaster Okanagan Special Project Funding include and are not limited to: